Benefits-eligible dependents can include:

 Your eligible dependent child may remain on your health and dental plans until the end of the year they turn 26.
 If the dependent is a full-time student or is disabled, they can remain on the plans until they are no longer in that status.

-If Elias does not gain other coverage, he may remain on the plan until 12/31/2023.
-The employee will work their annual open enrollment event in November 2023 and uncheck the box next to Elias's name under health and dental coverage.
-Elias may remain a beneficiary for Life, VTL, and AD&D insurance if applicable.
+If Elias does not gain other coverage, he may remain on the plan until 12/31/2024.
+The employee will work their annual open enrollment event in November 2024 and uncheck the box next to Elias's name under health and dental coverage.
+If applicable, Elias may remain a beneficiary for Life, VTL, and AD&D insurance.

-The employee covering Mei on their plans will be sent a letter from our office twice a year asking for verification of the full-time student status.
-The employee will need to send a copy of Mei's class schedule each semester to continue their coverage on the University plans.
+The employee covering Mei on their plans will receive a letter from our office twice yearly asking to verify the full-time student status.
+The employee must send a copy of Mei's class schedule each semester to continue their coverage of the University plans.

 This will allow the employee to have a mid-year qualifying event and the ability to remove Mei effective the first of the month following the event date (no longer eligible).